nmeum/edward/README.md

 Detailed usage instructions for the `ed(1)` text editor can be found in the [POSIX documentation][ed posix].
 Additionally, a nice introduction to the editor is provided in the book *The Unix Programming Environment* by Brian W. Kernighan and Rob Pike (Appendix 1: Editor Summary).
+In general, since ed is an old editor which hasn't changed much in the past centuries, many historic documents explaining its usage are still applicable today.
+Most notably, volume 2A of the seventh edition of the [UNIX Programmer's Manual][unix v7vol2a] contains two documents which provide a beginner-friendly introduction to the editor: *A Tutorial Introduction to the UNIX Text Editor* and *Advanced Editing on UNIX* both written by Brian W. Kernighan.

 ## Portability